geodynamics/aspect/cookbooks/continental_extension/doc/continental_extension.md

 Similar to the crustal deformation examples above, this model contains a free surface.
 However, in this example the free surface is advected using the full velocity (e.g., normal projection) rather than only the vertical component.
-As this projection can lead to signficant surface mesh deformation and associated solver convergence issues, diffusion is applied to the free surface at each time step.
+As this projection can lead to significant surface mesh deformation and associated solver convergence issues, diffusion is applied to the free surface at each time step.
 Deformation is driven by constant horizontal ($x$-component) velocities (0.25 cm/yr) on the side boundaries ($y$-velocity component